Fast differentiation of hyperbolic chaos: Projection operators on derivative-like u -vectors

 where $P$ on the right side is the projection operator on one-vectors. \end{definition}

 The projection operators used in this paper are $P^u, P^s$, $P^\parallel$, and $ P^\perp$.
 The first two operators are oblique projections along stable or unstable subspace to the unstable or stable subspace, respectively.
-The last two operators are orthogonal projection projections onto the unstable subspace and its orthogonal complement.
+The last two operators are orthogonal projections onto the unstable subspace and its orthogonal complement.
 These operators, applied on one-vectors, are illustrated in figure~\ref{f:projection}.
-Notice that computing $P^u$ and $P^s$ both require both $V^u$ and $V^s$, whereas computing $P^\parallel$ and $ P^\perp$ only require $V^u$, thus are faster.
-For both single and $u$-vectors, denote
+Notice that computing $P^u$ and $P^s$ both require both $V^u$ and $V^s$; in contrast, computing $P^\parallel$ and $ P^\perp$ only require $V^u$, thus are faster.
+We have the decomposition